extism/rust-pdk/README.md

 ### Testing it out

 We can't really test this from the Extism CLI as something must provide the implementation.
-So let's write out the python side here.
-You should check the docs for the language you're using on the host side for how to implement host functions.
+So let's write out the Python side here.
+Check out the [docs for the host SDKs](https://extism.org/docs/category/integrate-into-your-codebase) to implement a host function in a language of your choice.

 ```python
 from extism import host_fn, Function, ValType